pitosalas/cleancont/output/2018-08-11-some-great-links-for-08122018.md

 ---
 title: "Some great links for  08/12/2018"
-subtitle: "[Webmentions: Enabling Better Communication on the Internet](https://alistapart.com/article/webmenti..."
+subtitle: "Webmentions: Enabling Better Communication on the Internet"
 category: "301"
 tags: []
 date: "2018-08-11"